polcats/VisualSort/README.md

 # AlgoVisualizer
-A visualizer for sorting algorithms
+A visualization of sorting algorithms.

 PS.
 The UI is not foolproof. :)